-Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA) is HMRC's initiative to modernise tax reporting by requiring sole traders and landlords to keep digital records, submit tax information quarterly and make a final tax return using compatible software.
+Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA) is HMRC's initiative to modernise tax reporting by requiring sole traders and landlordsto keep digital records and report their income digitally throughout the year, rather than through a single annual Self-Assessment return.

 Instead of completing one annual Self-Assessment tax return, you'll need to: